Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Random-Number-And-Variate-Generation/section_variates.md

 (sec:random_variates)=
 # Generating random variates

-Here is the stub for that.
+Need to get the notes for this part.